Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Animate Buttons, Text, & Gifs

-This one we’re pulling right from the social media playbooks since, well, it’s simple, it works, and it’s great in a pinch.
+We’re pulling this one right from the social media playbooks since, well, it’s simple, it works, and it’s great in a pinch.

 Let’s say you’re preparing your ad assets and there’s no time for going through, chopping the static images you were given, bringing them into after effects, animating them, and then exporting them.
 But you also have the task of pulling people out of their blind scroll and don’t want people to just click through your ad.